Rodgers throws 4 TDs as Packers beat Texans 35-20

+And on Sunday he and the Packers proved that by easily handling the Houston Texans.

+“That game is an outlier I believe and today was more in line with our first four weeks,” Rodgers said.

-HOUSTON — Aaron Rodgers threw for 283 yards and four touchdowns and the Green Bay Packers rebounded from their first loss with a 35-20 win over the Houston Texans on Sunday.
+Rodgers threw for 283 yards and four touchdowns and the Packers bounced back with the 35-20 victory.

 Rodgers played a near-flawless game and tied his season high for TD passes.
 The performance came after he threw two interceptions, including one that was returned for a touchdown, with no TDs in a 38-10 loss to Tampa Bay last week.